 To assess the spatial and temporal convergence of the numerical solutions presented above, a convergence test originating from \citet{Smolarkiewicz_and_Grabowski_1990} is used.
 For the analysis the following truncation-error $L^2$ measure is used \citep[e.g.,][]{Smolarkiewicz_1984}:

-As a side note, it is worth pointing out that for the chosen coordinates $\left(p=r^2, x=r^2\right)$, the coordinate transformation term is equal to identity, so there is no need for including the $G$ factor into the computed error measures.
-In general case, convergence will depend on the grid choice and to account for that one may used a modified measure as given in \citet[][eq.~24 ]{Smolarkiewicz_and_Rasch_1991}.
+As a side note, it is worth pointing out that for the chosen coordinates $\left(p=r^2, x=r^2\right)$, the coordinate transformation term is equal to the identity, so there is no need for including the $G$ factor into the computed error measures.
+In the general case, convergence will depend on the grid choice and to account for that one may use a modified measure as given in \citet[][eq.~24 ]{Smolarkiewicz_and_Rasch_1991}.

-To explore the convergence, the error measures are computed for 7 different linearly spaced values of $C$ between $0.05$ and $.95$, and $nx\in\left\{2^{7}, 2^{8}, 2^{9}, 2^{10}, 2^{11}, 2^{12}, 2^{13}, 2^{14} \right\}$ resulting in 56 simulations for each presented combination of options.
+To explore the convergence, the error measures are computed for 7 different linearly spaced values of $C$ between $0.05$ and $0.95$, and $nx\in\left\{2^{7}, 2^{8}, 2^{9}, 2^{10}, 2^{11}, 2^{12}, 2^{13}, 2^{14} \right\}$ resulting in 56 simulations for each presented combination of options.

 As proposed in \citet{Smolarkiewicz_and_Grabowski_1990}, visualization of the results is carried out on polar plots with radius $\rho$ and angle $\phi$ coordinates defined as follows:

 where $\rho$ was shifted by a constant so that the highest resolution grid corresponds to $\rho=1$.